The five biggest pitfalls of analyzing fuel data (and how to overcome them)

 Unfortunately, a “gut feel” approach is minimally effective in the ever-changing world of fuel retail.
 You need access to clean, complete, and comprehensive market and fuel price data to make smart pricing decisions for your fuel network.

 Unfortunately, aggregating and analyzing fuel price data is often challenging.
 The common pitfalls are:

 - Collecting inaccurate data or being unable to fill gaps in that data

-- Collecting too much data and being unable to tease out what’s really important
+- Collecting too much data or collecting data from too many different sources and being unable to tease out what’s really important

 - Aggregating, analyzing, and organizing the data inconsistently, leading to issues with data disparity

 - Using different margin calculations and techniques, leading to inaccurate and inconsistent reports

 - Failing to create the correct data structure and layers to guarantee data model flexibility